MatthijsMaas/MatthijsMaas/content/authors/Matthijs/_index.md

 highlight_name: true
 ---

-Dr. Matthijs Maas is a Senior Research Fellow (Law & AI) at the Legal Priorities Project; a research affiliate with the Centre for the Study of Existential Risk (University of Cambridge), and a non-residential research associate at King’s College, University of Cambridge.
+Dr. Matthijs Maas is a Senior Research Fellow at the Institute for Law & AI; a research affiliate with the Centre for the Study of Existential Risk and the Leverhulme Centre for the Future of Intelligence (University of Cambridge), and a non-residential research associate at King’s College, University of Cambridge.

 His work focuses on mapping theories of change for long-term AI governance, different international institutional designs for AI, the effect of AI on international law, and arms control regimes for military uses of AI technology.